NessJade96/12-SQL-Employee-Tracker/README.md

 5. Through database queries I have been able to render the job roles and managers in a list for the inqurier questions.

 6. using database queries and functions the "add an employee" option is now creating a new employee and adding it to the database.

+7. Using the 'new employee' db.query, I was able to quickly add the department and new role options to add to the database.